-STANDARD INK TYPES
+SCREEN PRINTING INK TYPES

 This is an oil based ink that was purposely created for t-shirt printing.
 It’s great if you want bright, solid colours that will barely ever fade.
 Plastisol also wins every time for tonal designs and can retain very fine detail, even over large week long print runs.

 A downside is the colours will not stay box-fresh bright after washing and won’t show up well on darker fabrics.
 The ink is also prone to drying out during the run which may lead to inconsistencies.

 We add a bleach based additive to the ink, print it like normal onto dark fabric and pop it into the dryer.
 The heat activates the bleach taking the printed areas back to their natural, un-dyed colour thus allowing the pigments in the ink to stand out.

 It enables full-colour images to be printed very quickly and is a great option for promotional clothing.
 The downside to this process is that it’s often not as wash resistant as the other three.
 For more info on this process have a look at our heat transfer page.

-SPECIALITY INK TYPES
+SPECIALITY SCREEN PRINTING INK TYPES

 These inks are made up of a mixture of pigment and a liquid resin.
-The pigments have to be ground so that they are fine enough to pass through the mesh of a screen which makes them less brilliant than foiling however the results are longer lasting.
+The pigments have to be ground so that they are fine enough to pass through the mesh of a screen which makes them less brilliant than foiling however the results are longer lasting

 Made up of a lycra binder mixed with light reflecting glass beads this ink works really well both as a decorative tool and to increase night time visibility.
 Really comes to life in front of direct light so the light bounces back.

 Chemically designed to puff up when cured these inks become raised when they reach the correct temperature.
 This process works really well with large and bold designs but also as a final accent colour in a multi layer print.

-GLOW IN THE DARK
+GLOW IN THE DARK INK